Nexmo/station/_tutorials/private-sms-communication.md

 ## Where Next?

 You could extend this sample application to use the same virtual number to host multiple chats by using `SmsProxy.createChat()` to instantiate and then persist a separate `chat` object for different pairs of users.
-So, for example, you could have one `chat` object for `userA` and `userB` to converse, another for `userC` and `userD` and a third for `userA` and `userC`.
+So, for example, you could have one `chat` object for `userA` and `userB` to converse and another for `userC` and `userD`.

-You could also create routes that enable you to see all current chats and also terminate a chat when it's over.
+You could create routes that enable you to see all current chats and also terminate a chat when it's over.

 The following resources will help you find out more about what you learned in this tutorial: